Visual & Performing Arts

 - Members of SI’s Orchestra and Jazz Band have toured Kenya to play several concerts and take part in a musical-cultural exchange.
 (Read about that exchange here.)

-- The dance program celebrated its 20th anniversary in 2014.
+- The dance program is now in its 25th year.
 (Read more about our program here.)

 History of Performing Arts at SI